-(9) Cost of fuel and fuel-related costs shall be adjusted for any net gains or losses resulting from any sales by the electric public utility of by-products produced in the generation process to the extent the costs of the inputs leading to that by-product are costs of fuel or fuel-related costs.
+N.C.
+Gen. Stat § 62-133.2(al)(9) defines the following as a recoverable fuel cost "net gains or losses resulting from any sales by the electric public utility of by-products produced in the generation process to the extent the costs of the inputs leading to that by-product are costs of fuel or fuel-related costs."
+In addition, the Commission has stated the general prudence standard as follows: